MadeleineMcDougall/academic-kickstart/content/post/23-09-2019-second-devlog.md

   -Mystery Spaces sounds like a very similar concept to what I have been thinking of for this project, more investigation needed

--Resistance in the materials & 5Spectra
+Resistance in the materials & 5Spectra:

   -Talks about how digital humanities must be continually adapted